-As per the office order released by the Registrar General of the court, the services of the Delhi High Court will also remain suspended till May 3 on similar terms which are in operation right now.
+As per the office order released by the Registrar General of the court, the services of the Delhi High Court will remain suspended till July 31 on similar terms which are in operation right now.

-The order has, however, clarified that while the court will continue to hear urgent matters through video conferencing, the Benches hearing the matter will be increased.
+The order has, however, clarified that the court will continue to hear urgent matters through video conferencing.

 The notification states that: